BlazeFTL/FTL-Patches/README.md

 ## ❓ About

-Strips ads and analytics/crash-reporting SDKs at the bytecode level, and trims resource bloat — unused density buckets, unused language packs, and lossless PNG recompression — for smaller, cleaner APKs.
+Strips ads and analytics/crash-reporting SDKs at the bytecode level, cleans build artifacts and dex debug info, trims resource bloat — unused density buckets, unused language packs, lossless PNG recompression — and lets you scale the app's display density independent of system settings, for smaller, cleaner APKs.

 ## 🩹 Patches list